sontungexpt/witch-line/docs/COOKBOOK.md

 - `pre_update` : Called every time the component needs to be update, right before calling `min_screen_width` -> `hidden` -> `update` functions.
 - `min_screen_width` : Called every time the component needs to be update, right after calling `pre_update` function, right before calling `hidden` function.
 - `hidden` : Called every time the component needs to be update, right after calling `min_screen_width` function, right before calling `update` function.
-- `update` : Called every time the component needs to be update, right after calling `hidden` function, right before calling `padding` -> `post_update` function.
+- `update` : Called every time the component needs to be update, right after calling `hidden` function, to get the content of the component.
+Padding is applied right after this.
 - `padding` : Called every time the component needs to be update, right after calling `update` function, to get the padding of the component.
-- `post_update` : Called every time the component needs to be update, right after calling `update` function.
-- `style` : Called every time the component updated successfully, after calling `update` function, to get the style of the component.
+- `style` : Called every time the component updated successfully, after calling `update` function, right before setting the value in the statusline, to get the style of the component.
-- `left` : Called every time the component updated successfully, after calling `update` function, to get the left part of the component.
+- `left` : Called after the style is resolved, to get the left side decoration of the component.
-- `right` : Called every time the component updated successfully, after calling `update` function, to get the right part of the component.
+- `right` : Called after `left`, to get the right side decoration of the component.
-- `left_style` : Called every time the component updated successfully, after calling `update` function, to get the style of the left part of the component.
+- `left_style` : Called after `left`, to get the style of the left decoration.
-- `right_style` : Called every time the component updated successfully, after calling `update` function, to get the style of the right part of the component.
+- `right_style` : Called after `right`, to get the style of the right decoration.
+- `on_click` : The click handler is registered in the statusline after all decorations are resolved.
+- `post_update` : Called at the very end of the update cycle, after all values and styles are set.